\v{C}ech cohomology of infinite projective spaces, flag manifolds, and related spaces: Abstract

 \section{Abstract}

 We compute the \v{C}ech cohomology ring of a countable product of infinite projective spaces, and that of an infinite flag manifold.
-The method of our first result in fact computes the cohomology ring (with integer coefficients) of a countably infinite product of paracompact Hausdorff spaces, under some mild assumptions.
+The method of our first result in fact computes the cohomology ring of a countably infinite product of paracompact Hausdorff spaces, under some mild assumptions.